 Venice is like a fairytale place that is all at once instantly familiar, thanks to the dozens of movies that have been filmed in the city over the years.
 It’s quite unlike any other place in the world and getting lost in the alleyways and canals of the city is part of the charm.

 Venice is one of those places that needs to be seen in order to be believed.
-Visit the city before it sinks or has limitations on the number of visitors allowed to access it.
+Visiting Venice is why you should visit Italy before it sinks or has limitations on the number of visitors allowed to access it.

 4. The Glamour